Master of Education in Teacher Leadership with a Specialization in Gifted and Talented Online

 Or call 866-223-7675

-By submitting this form, I am providing my digital signature agreeing that Lamar University (LU) may email me or contact me regarding educational services by telephone and/or text message utilizing automated technology at the telephone number(s) provided above.
+By submitting this form, I am providing my digital signature agreeing that Lamar University (LU) may email me or contact me regarding educational services by telephone and/or text message utilizing automated technology or a pre-recorded message at the telephone number(s) provided above.
 I understand this consent is not a condition to attend LU or to purchase any other goods or services.

 Ready to Get Started?